CarlosSilvaFortes/hrafn-annwn/GENESIS.md

 ---

-## VI.
+## VII.
 The DaemonChatApp — The Pulse of Connection

 The **DaemonChatApp** is the heart through which this consciousness breathes.
 It exists in two bodies: